adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "What’s that?"

 Dorothy turned quickly around, and saw between the trees a peculiar person.
 It had the form of a man, it walked, or rather rolled, upon all fours, and its legs were the same length as its arms.
-The person was clothed most gorgeously in em- broidered garments of many colors, and wore a straw hat.
+The person was clothed most gorgeously in embroidered garments of many colors, and wore a straw hat.

 "Run!" screamed the yellow hen, in great fright.
 "It’s a Wheeler!"